DIDSR/iMRMC/UPDATES_iMRMC.md

 <h4>iMRMC3p1</h4>
 *1/12/17*

-Estimate variance for individual readers.
+Variance estimates for individual readers can now be found by the "Show Reader AUCs" button.

-Provide pdf version output for statistical analysis and export it by " Save Stat Analysis".
-The button can also export summary .omrmc and.csv files.
+A pdf version of the statistical analysis is available by the " Save Stat Analysis".
+The button also exports summary .omrmc and .csv files.

-Change fully-crossed judgment method (Whether chosen modality data is fully crossed).

 <h4>iMRMC3p0</h4>